Running Season and Treating Plantar Fasciitis

 General Routine

 Before discussing targeted corrective exercises, most everyone with plantar fasciitis will benefit from relieving the strain from a tight Achilles tendon.
-But because the body works as a whole, it’s important to not only stretch/work the muscle that directly attach to the Achilles tendon, but also the rest of the posterior chain muscles. (please see link for graphic) Treatment would start at the gluteal muscles, hamstrings, and then the calf.
+But because the body works as a whole, it’s important to not only stretch/work the muscle that directly attach to the Achilles tendon, but also the rest of the posterior chain muscles.
+Treatment would start at the gluteal muscles, hamstrings, and then the calf.
 The figure below is the posterior chain of muscles that connect to the Achilles tendon.
 If you are seeking treatment for plantar fasciitis, it is important to note that it it begins in the hips.
 It is a common misunderstanding that it is the feet causing the issue.
 While the feet clearly play a role, the focus of treatment is not specifically the feet unless you are utilizing orthotics or working on foot mobility.

 achilles-tendon